Deinococcus radiodurans

 Deinococcus radiodurans is a bacterium, an extremophile and one of the most radiation-resistant organisms known.
 It can survive cold, dehydration, vacuum, and acid, and therefore is known as a polyextremophile.
-The Guinness Book Of World Records listed it in January 1998 as the world's most radiation-resistant bacterium or lifeform.
+The Guinness Book Of World Records listed it in January 1998 as the world's most radiation-resistant bacterium and most radiation-resistant lifeform.

 Several bacteria of comparable radioresistance are known, including some species of the genus Chroococcidiopsis (phylum cyanobacteria) and some species of Rubrobacter (phylum Actinomycetota); among the archaea, the species Thermococcus gammatolerans shows comparable radioresistance.

 Name and classification

-The name Deinococcus radiodurans derives from the Ancient Greek δεινός (deinos) and κόκκος (kokkos) meaning "terrible grain/berry" and the Latin radius and durare, meaning "radiation-surviving".
+The genus name Deinococcus comes from Ancient Greek δεινός (deinós), meaning "terrible", and κόκκος (kókkos), meaning "berry".
+The specific epithet radiodurans comes from radius and durare, meaning "radiation" and "surviving" respectively.
 The species was formerly called Micrococcus radiodurans.
 As a consequence of its hardiness, it has been nicknamed "Conan the Bacterium", in reference to Conan the Barbarian.

 Initially, it was placed in the genus Micrococcus.
 After evaluation of ribosomal RNA sequences and other evidence, it was placed in its own genus Deinococcus, which is closely related to the genus Thermus.

 Deinococcus is one genus of three in the order Deinococcales.
 D. radiodurans is the type species of this genus, and the best studied member.
 All known members of the genus are radioresistant: D. proteolyticus, D. radiopugnans, D. radiophilus, D. grandis, D. indicus, D. frigens, D. saxicola, D. marmoris, D. deserti, D. geothermalis, and D. murrayi; the latter two are also thermophilic.